 Dilmah is the most popular tea brand from Sri Lanka.

-Do you know that Noritake – the world-famous Japanese porcelain products are made in Sri Lanka?
+Do you know that Noritake – the world-famous Japanese porcelain product is made in Sri Lanka?
 You can get them at a very reasonable price either at their factory outlet or at their huge showroom in Colombo.
 You can also find their products at multi-brand showrooms like Odel.

 My kitchen still has the dinner set that I picked up in Sri Lanka during my last visit good 12 years back.
 Legend is that Mrs. Ambani also visited Sri Lanka to pick up her tableware when she was furnishing her new home in Mumbai.